 It wasn’t exactly like that.
 But he nodded anyway.
 “She didn’t listen to me though.”

 He looked up at her again to see her smiling at him.
 Her smile was sincere so the offer must be for good.
 But he shook his head.

 “Come on,” She urged, tugging on his hand.
 “I promise I won’t mess it up anymore.
 Not like last time.”

 He let out a sigh.
 “I’ll try again later on my own.”

 “It’ll be better if I go with you since my father would still be pinning those guys on you, right?”

 Yes, that was the reason why Jacky wasn’t so active in pursuing his girlfriend to explain further.
 Thanks to Joanne’s sharp eyes, he realized that he’d been on surveillance since he transferred to the bar.
 It was him that Joanne’s father didn’t trust, not her.
 And it wasn’t a crime to date, but it was a crime to lie to the boss.
-He had said he didn’t have any relatives or any types of connection around town.
+He had said he didn’t have any relatives or any type of connection around town.
 So where in the world did the girlfriend come from?
-Lucky for him, the guys Mr. Zeng pinned on him was a distance away hence not detecting all the words exchanged.
+Lucky for him, the guys Mr. Tseng pinned on him was a distance away hence not detecting all the words exchanged.
 The loud music had aided his cause as well.
 But the suspicion was still present with that obvious disagreement between the three of them.

-What had led Jacky and Joanne to the conclusion that the person Mr. Zeng was after was him and not her?
+What had led Jacky and Joanne to the conclusion that the person Mr. Tseng was after was him and not her?
 It was the persons doing the snooping.
 It was routine.
 Always the same group doing the dirty works.
 And a fatal habit because it had been too obvious with them being present at the bar like that.